MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/access-policy-aad.md

 *Applies to: Microsoft Cloud App Security*

 Microsoft Cloud App Security access policies enable real-time monitoring and control over access to cloud apps based on user, location, device, and app.
-You can create access policies for any device, including devices that aren't domain joined, and not managed by Windows Intune by rolling out client certificates to managed devices or by using existing certificates, such as third-party MDM certificates.
+You can create access policies for any device, including devices that aren't Hybrid Azure AD Joined, and not managed by Microsoft Intune by rolling out client certificates to managed devices or by using existing certificates, such as third-party MDM certificates.
 For example, you can deploy client certificates to managed devices, and then block access from devices without a certificate.

 > [!NOTE]
 > Instead of allowing or blocking access completely, with [session policies](session-policy-aad.md) you can allow access while monitoring the session and/or limit specific session activities.